Association for Financial Markets in Europe

 27 Feb 2025 · Simplification, Savings and Investments Union, Distributed Ledger Technology

-Meeting with Tatyana Panova (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and
+Meeting with Tatyana Panova (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and Deutsche Bank AG and

 13 Feb 2025 · Discussion on level 2 measures on transparency requirements for equity and non-equity instruments, synchronisation of business clocks, transaction reporting and best execution